MrBlinky/Arduboy-Python-Utilities/readme.md

 ## Flash cart writer

-Writes a binary flash image to a flash cart connected to (a modified) Arduboy with expansion connector (Cathy3K v1.3 bootloader required).
+Writes a binary flash image to a flash cart connected to (a modified) Arduboy with expansion connector (Cathy3K v1.3 bootloader required). make a copy of **flashcart-writer.py** and rename it to **flashcart-writer-1309.py** to Apply SSD1309 patch to the